ultimate120/bedrock-crack/README.md

 3. Make sure you have the ownership of `System32` and `SysWOW64`.

+4. Or use the `TakeOwnershinPro.exe` to take ownership of `System32` and `SysWOW64`.

+5. Make sure to select `Include Subfolders and files` at the bottom.

-4. Go into files to System32.
+6. Go into files to System32.

-5. Paste the file in `C:\Windows\System32`.
+7. Paste the file in `C:\Windows\System32`.

-6. If you get any errors, just click replace the file.
+8. If you get any errors, just click replace the file.

-7. Go files to SysWOW64
+9. Go files to SysWOW64

-8. Paste the file in `C:\Windows\SysWOW64`
+10. Paste the file in `C:\Windows\SysWOW64`

-9. Again replace the file if you get any errors
+11. Again replace the file if you get any errors

-10. Start Minecraft
+12. Start Minecraft

 ## Using Cracked Minecraft Bedrock--